 A high school diploma is necessary in today's competitive job market.
 Without it, you're ineligible for 90% of the available jobs in the United States.5 Dropouts earn $300,000 less than their peers who graduate from high school and nearly $1 million less than a college graduates.6

 High school dropouts are also 2.5 times more likely to rely on government assistance programs (e.g., welfare, healthcare benefits).
 Also, three-quarters of the inmates in state prisons are high school dropouts.
 Encourage every kid you know to stay in school.

 Was this guy right, or what?
-Marriage has important benefits on almost every indicator of health and happiness.
+Marriage has important benefits for almost every aspect of health and happiness.
 Even when married people do experience illness, they are more likely to survive and to flourish.7

 For example, married people are less likely to